 If you are taking this medication for side effects from another medication, your doctor may instruct you to take it on a regular schedule or only as needed.
-If you are taking this medication for Parkinson's disease, your doctor may change the dose of your other medications (e.g., levodopa).
+If you are taking this medication for Parkinson's disease, your doctor may change the dose of your other medications (such as levodopa).
 Follow your doctor's instructions closely.

-When used for an extended period, this medication may not work as well and may require different dosing.
+When this medication is used for a long time, it may not work as well.
 Talk with your doctor if this medication stops working well.

-Remember that your doctor has prescribed this medication because he or she has judged that the benefit to you is greater than the risk of side effects.
+Remember that this medication has been prescribed because your doctor has judged that the benefit to you is greater than the risk of side effects.
 Many people using this medication do not have serious side effects.

-A serious allergic reaction to this drug is unlikely, but seek immediate medical attention if it occurs.
-Symptoms of a serious allergic reaction include: rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing.
+A very serious allergic reaction to this drug is rare.
+However, get medical help right away if you notice any symptoms of a serious allergic reaction, including: rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing.